Fostering awakening and its embodiment in worldly life, through the application of authentic, rigorous Buddhist and modern practices.

 Stephen’s resonant and warmhearted teaching style engages students around the globe through in-person and online retreats, as well as one-on-one coaching.
 He encourages students to turn toward awakened awareness and, through this realizing, embody their true identity.
-Stephen is also author of Stress Reduction for Lawyers, Law Students, and Legal Professionals and Buddha’s Heart.
+Stephen is also author of Stress Reduction for Lawyers and Buddha’s Heart.
 Stephen’s March 2022 title, Demystifying Awakening: A Buddhist Path of Realization, Embodiment, and Freedom, is available now!

 From Stephen’s Students

 "With Stephen's thoughtful guidance—both in group talks and one-on-one sessions—I found a deep and lasting connection with my heart, and a taste of inner peace."